USB Device Troubleshooting

-Te following are some common issues that you might encounter while developing an application using Micrium OS USB Device.
+Te following are some common issues that you might encounter while developing an application using Silicon Labs USB Device.

 Once Windows associates one or more drivers with a given device, the association cannot be changed.
 So, if for instance, you connect a device with an HID class instance, and you modify it to be an MSC device and reconnect it, Windows will assume it is still an HID device.
-In order to force Windows to re-associate its drivers, you can either uninstall the device completely using the device manager or set a new Product ID in your USBD_DEV_CFG structure.
+In order to force Windows to re-associate its drivers, you can either uninstall the device completely using the device manager or set a new Product ID with configuration

-My CDC or Vendor device is not working properly on Windows 8.#
+My CDC or Vendor device is not working properly on Windows OS.

 There can be many causes for this issue.
 Here are some tips to increase the throughput: